w3c/wai-media-guide/content/description.md

 **WCAG excerpts** with emphasis added, additions in [brackets], and links to more information in "Understanding WCAG":
 * [A 1.2.1 Audio-only and Video-only](https://www.w3.org/WAI/WCAG21/Understanding/audio-only-and-video-only-prerecorded.html) (Prerecorded): For...
 Prerecorded Video-only: Either an alternative for time-based media [descriptive transcript] ***or*** an audio track [of description] is provided that presents equivalent information for prerecorded video-only content.
 * [A 1.2.3 Audio Description or Media Alternative](https://www.w3.org/WAI/WCAG21/Understanding/audio-description-or-media-alternative-prerecorded.html) (Prerecorded): An alternative for time-based media [transcript] ***or*** audio description of the prerecorded video content is provided for synchronized media...
-* [AAA 1.2.5 Audio Description](https://www.w3.org/WAI/WCAG21/Understanding/audio-description-prerecorded.html) (Prerecorded): Audio description is provided for all prerecorded video content in synchronized media.
+* [AA 1.2.5 Audio Description](https://www.w3.org/WAI/WCAG21/Understanding/audio-description-prerecorded.html) (Prerecorded): Audio description is provided for all prerecorded video content in synchronized media.
 * [AAA 1.2.7 Extended Audio Description](https://www.w3.org/WAI/WCAG21/Understanding/extended-audio-description-prerecorded.html) (Prerecorded): Where pauses in foreground audio are insufficient to allow audio descriptions to convey the sense of the video, extended audio description is provided for all prerecorded video content in synchronized media.

 ## Description Considerations, Skills, and Tools